Dronte/pyright-remote/README.md

-This repo contains guide on setting [Microsoft's pyright](https://github.com/microsoft/pyright "pyright's github") lsp server on a remote dev machine (e.g. the machine where the source code is hosted and modified) and using it on local machine (e.g. the machine where editor is launched and used) as emacs's [eglot](https://github.com/joaotavora/eglot "eglot") backend.
+This repo contains guide on setting [Microsoft's pyright](https://github.com/microsoft/pyright "pyright's github") lsp server on a remote dev machine (e.g. the machine where the source code is hosted and modified) and using it on local machine (e.g. the machine where an editor is launched and used) as emacs's [eglot](https://github.com/joaotavora/eglot "eglot") backend.

-The steps described here assume that both your remote and local machine are running something nix-like (e.g. mac, linux, etc).
+The steps described here assume that both your remote and local machine are running something nix-like (e.g. mac, linux, etc.).
 Other operation systems are likely may be set up using this approach as well, but will require some modifications.
 I've no experience with that.

 # Step 1: Getting pyright

-This section describes installing pyright the way I recommend to do it for our purpuses.
+This section describes installing pyright the way I recommend to do it for our purposes.
 There multiple other ways, you can use them, if you want.

 Pyright is implemented using [typescript](https://en.wikipedia.org/wiki/TypeScript "wikipedia")